-Bachelor of Arts (Hons) in International Hospitality Management, Bournemouth University in United Kingdom.
+Bachelor of Arts (Hons) in International Hospitality Management, Bournemouth University in United Kingdom

-Ms. Pang was first appointed to the Board as an Independent Non-Executive Director on 8 April 2015 and was subsequently redesignated to Executive Director on 26 May 2015.
+Ms. Pang Siaw Sian ("Ms. Pang") was first appointed to the Board as an Independent Non-Executive Director on 8 April 2015 and was subsequently re-designated to Executive Director on 26 May 2015.
 On 30 September 2017, Ms. Pang had been re-designated to Non-Independent Non-Executive Director of the Company.

-Ms. Pang started her career with a public listed company in 2010 as a Personal Assistant to a Managing Director where she supports top-level executive in strategic planning, market analysis, research and business plan to address future prospects of the company.
+Ms. Pang started her career with a public listed company in 2010 as a Personal Assistant to a Managing Director where she supported top-level executive in strategic planning, market analysis, research and business plan to address future prospects of the company.
 She later pursued her career with a financial institution in 2012 as the Regional Sales Manager in Mortgage Division.
-With her exceptional results. she was awarded with the recognition as the Nationwide Best Award in 2013.
-She expanded customers and business partners database to overseas by proactively involved in major properties development events.
-She has also provided credit assessment and professional advices on customer's investments decisions.
+With her exceptional results, she was awarded with the recognition as the Nationwide Best Award in 2013.
+She expanded customers and business partners database to overseas by proactively involving in major property development events.
+She has also provided credit assessment and professional advice on customer's investments decisions.